pymargot/margot/docs/index.md

 # What is margot?
 Margot is a library of components that may be used together or separately.
-The first major component. _margot.data_ is now available for public preview.
-It should be considered early-beta.
-It works, but will have sharp edges.
+The first major component; _margot.data_ is now available for public preview.
+It should be considered an early-beta.
+It works, but may still have sharp edges.

-# Margot data
+# What is margot data?
-Margot data makes it easy to create neat and tidy Pandas dataframes for time-series.
+Margot data makes it super easy to create neat and tidy Pandas dataframes for time-series analysis.

-Margot aims to manage data collection, caching, cleaning, feature generation, management and persistence using a clean, declarative API.
+Margot data aims to manage data collection, caching, cleaning, feature generation, management and persistence using a clean, declarative API.
 If you've ever used Django you'll find this approach similar to the Django ORM.

 ## Columns
-The heart of a time-series dataframe is the original data.
-Margot can retrieve time series data from external sources (currently AlphaVantage).
-To add a time series such as "closing_price" or "volume", we declare a Column.
+The heart of any time-series dataframe is the original data.
+Margot can retrieve time-series data from external sources (currently AlphaVantage).
+To add a time series from an original source, such as "closing_price" or "volume", we declare a *Column*:

-e.g. to get closing_price and volume from AlphaVantage:
+e.g. Let's get closing_price and volume from AlphaVantage:

     adjusted_close = av.Column(function='historical_daily_adjusted',
-                               column='adjusted_close')
+                               time_series='adjusted_close')

     daily_volume = av.Column(function='historical_daily_adjusted',
-                             column='volume')
+                             time_series='volume')

 ## Features
-Columns are useful, but we usually want to derive new time series from them, such as "log_returns" or "SMA20".
-Margot does this for you; we've called these derived time-series, Features.
+Columns are useful, but we usually want to derive new time-series from them, such as "log_returns" or "SMA20".
+Margot does this for you; we've called these derived time-series, *Features*.

     simple_returns = feature.SimpleReturns(column='adjusted_close')
     log_returns = feature.LogReturns(column='adjusted_close')